Manebot/ts3/README.md

 ### Dependencies

 The **Teamspeak3** plugin requires the following plugins at least be *installed*.
 Don't worry, if you don't have them installed, Manebot will automatically install them for you.
+Maven magic.

-* io.manebot.plugins:audio
+* io.manebot.plugin:audio (or just "audio")
-* io.manebot.plugins:media
+* io.manebot.plugin:media (or just "media")

 ## Supported Features